Mathieu-Seurin/3D_Baxter_representation_learning/README.md

 * Running shell scripts:

 The method has_command_finish_correctly for tracing errors better in console (break program and show error without continuing next program in the script) sometimes does not work.
-Remove it from your script if your bash command sh does not recognize functions and if running ./script.sh (without sh before) gives you permission errors when running remotely via ssh.
+Solution: Run ./script.sh (without sh before).
+(If you get permission errors when running remotely via ssh, chmod u+x  script.sh)

 * Lua/Torch allow only default boolean cmd line parameters of false.
 Add the flag to set them to True, leave them out to set them to False.